-Welcome to the ITV News Traineeship recruitment for 2017-18
+Welcome to the ITV News Traineeship recruitment for 2018-19

 Am I eligible to apply?

 We’re particularly interested in talented and enthusiastic people who have committed themselves to a career in journalism, either through their writing, work experience, academic choices or their career so far.
-If you’re looking to change your career and you’ve had an interest in Journalism in the past, your application will be welcome.
+If you’re looking to change your career and you can demonstrate an interest in Journalism in the past, your application will be welcome.
 You will need to provide evidence of having a GCSE in Mathematics or equivalent (Grade C or above) and English Language or equivalent (Grade B or above), as well as being able to evidence your genuine interest in News output.

 Applications can only be made for this scheme online.
 However, ITV is an inclusive employer and if you require this information in an alternative format as part of your reasonable adjustment needs, please contact email@example.com.